garvdev/terminal-trillionaire/ppt/ppt-notes.md

 Software Development - Agile

 User Stories

+User - anyone who cares
 As a user, I want to view the latest market data, so that I can make informed trading decisions.
 As a user, I want to view my portfolio, so that I can evaluate my current holdings.
 As a user, I want to save my portfolio, so that I can return to the simulator at a later point in time.
 As a user, I want to quickly execute trades, so that I can become filthy rich.

 Client - me
+As the client, I want to simulate a large basket of securities, so that users have a variety of options.
+As the client, I want to simulate realistic market movements over extended periods of time, so that there is a sense of realism.
-As the client, I want to simulate realistic market movements, so that my users become addicted to the app.
+As the client, I want to simulate volatile market movements over short periods of time, so that my users become addicted and I can monetise their attention.
-I don't know if what I think I want is possible with the tools available.

-Developer - also me
+Developer Strategy - also me
 Preliminary research and experimentation - MVC, OOP, Anti-Patterns, Gems, Curses, Threads.
 Design basic model (MVC).
 Design additional features.
 Begin developing MVP.